-Puff-pajle.
+Puff-Pafte.

-TAKE a quarter of a peck of flour, rub fine half a pound of butter, a little falt, make it up into a light passe with cold water, just slift enough to work it well up; then roll it out, and slick pieces of butter all over, and strew a little flour; roll it up and roll it out again; and so do nine or ten times, till you have rolled in a pound and a half of butter.
-This crust is mostly used for all sorts of pies.
+Take a quarter of a peck of flour, rub fine half a pound of butter, a little falt, make it up into a light paste with cold water. just stiff enough to work it well up; then roll is out, and slick pieces of butter all over, and strew a little flour; roll it up, and roll it out again; and so do nine or ten times, till you have rolled in a pound and a half of butter.
+This crust is mostly used for all forts of pies.

-A good crust for great pies.
+A good Crust for great Pies.

-TO a peck of flour add the yolks of three eggs; then boil fome water, and put in half a pound of fried fuet, and a pound and half of butter.
-Skim off the butter and fuet, and as much of the liquor as will make it a light good crust: work it up well, and roll it out.
+To a peck of flour the yolks of three eggs; then boil some water, and put in half a pound of tryed fuet, and a pound and a half of butter, skim of the butter and suet, and as much of the liquor as will make it a light good crust; work it up well and roll it out.

-A standing crust for great pies.
+A flanding Crust for great Pies.

-TAKE a peck of flour, and fix pounds of butter, boiled in a gallon of water; skim it off into the flour, and as little of the liquor as you can; work it well up into a passe, then pull it into pieces till it is cold, then make it up in what form you will have it.
-This is fit for the walls of a goose pie.
+TAKE a peck of flour, and fix pounds of butter, boiled in a gallon of water, skim it off into the flour, and as little of the liquor as you can; work it well up into a paste, then pull it into pieces till it is cold, then make it up in what form you will have it.
+This is fit for the walls of a goose pye.

-A cold crust.
+A Cold Cruft.

-TO three pounds of flour rub in a pound and a half of butter, break in two eggs, and make it up with cold water.
+To three pounds of flour, rub in a pound and a half of butter, · break in two eggs, and make it up with cold water.

-A dripping crust.
+A Dripping Crust.

-TAKE a pound and half of beef-dripping, boil it in water, firain it, then let it stand to be cold, and take off the hard fat a strape it, boil it so sour or five times; then work it well up into three pounds of slour, as sine as you can, and make it up into passe with cold water.
+TAKE a pound and a half of beef-dripping, boil it in water, frain it, then let it stand to be cold, and take off the hard fat; ferape it, boil it so four or five times; then work it well up into three pounds of flour, as fine as you can, and make it up into passe with cold water.
 It makes a very fine crust.

-A crust for custards.
+A Crust for Custards.

-TAKE half a pound of flour, fix ounces of butter, the yolks of two eggs, three spoonfuls of cream; mix them together, and let them stand a quarter of an hour, then work it up and down, and roll it very thin.
+Take half a pound of flour, fix ounces of butter, the yolks of two eggs, three spoonfuls of cream; mix them together, and let them stand a quarter of an hour, then work it up and down, and roll it very thin.